 This kindergarten sorting game can be repeated with numerous objects.
 Buttons are inexpensive and have many different characteristics that can be sorted.

 Buttons that are round go on one card, buttons that are not round go on the other; buttons with four holes go on one card, buttons that do not have four holes go on the other.
 Wooden blocks work well for sorting activities as well.

-- To begin with have the children put keys with round holes on one piece of card and keys that do not have round holes go on the other piece of card.
+Say keys with round holes go on one piece of card and keys that do not have round holes go on the other piece of card.
 When children grasp this idea, introduce more complex sorting.